-If you are a reporter interested in attending ABA TECHSHOW, press credential information can be found online at www.abanow.org/reporter-resources/media-credentials.
+If you are a reporter interested in attending ABA TECHSHOW, see press credential information online.

 Frequently Asked Questions for Reporters

 What is ABA TECHSHOW®?

 The leading legal technology conference that brings lawyers and technology together, and it is presented by the ABA Law Practice Division.